 - lack of bowel movements

 In some cases, the condition may be detected before birth during a prenatal ultrasound.
-After delivery, the condition is diagnosed based on noticeable symptoms.
+After delivery, diagnosis of the condition is based on noticeable symptoms.

 It’s usually treated with surgery shortly after delivery.
 The outlook for infants treated for jejunal atresia is good, with the overall survival rate having reached 90 percent.